#1 in Kyoto for Solo Retreats

 9.7Location

-Why for a solo retreat — Banyan Tree Higashiyama Kyoto opened in March 2024 on the working slope of Kodaiji-temple in the Higashiyama district — the working most-recent major Kyoto luxury opening and the only Kyoto luxury hotel with an on-site working kabuki-theatre programme.
-Fifty-two rooms across the …
+Why for a solo retreat: Banyan Tree Higashiyama Kyoto opened in March 2024 on the slope of Kodaiji-temple in the Higashiyama district, the most-recent major Kyoto luxury opening and the only Kyoto luxury hotel with its own Noh stage, programmed with performances for guests.
+Fifty-two rooms up the hillside, the newest hardware on this list and the strongest single-traveller programming among the modern openings.

-Best room: Banyan Tree Suite (the working temple-overlooking flagship) or Premier Kodaiji Suite for the working couple-of-friends option.
+Best room: Banyan Tree Suite (the temple-overlooking flagship) or Premier Kodaiji Suite for the couple-of-friends option.

 #7 in Kyoto for Solo Retreats